-David Berson joined CBS Sports in January 2011 as Executive Vice President, CBS Sports and President, CBS Sports Network.
-Berson joined CBS Sports after 16 years at ESPN, where he began his career as an intern during college and later worked in various capacities in programming, affiliate sales and marketing and business development.
+David Berson was named President, CBS Sports in June 2013.
+He joined CBS Sports in January 2011 as Executive Vice President, CBS Sports and President, CBS Sports Network after 16 years at ESPN, where he began his career as an intern during college and later worked in various capacities in programming, affiliate sales and marketing and business development.

 In January 2006, The Sporting News listed Berson, then 33, on its annual list of "Young & Powerful."
 In 2007, 2008 and 2009, he was selected as a SportsBusiness Journal "Forty Under 40" recipient and named as a "Forty Under 40 Hall of Famer."
 In 2007 and 2008, he was listed on BusinessWeek's "The Power 100" ranking of the 100 most powerful people in sports.

-He is a graduate of the University of Michigan (B.A. in communications / business).
+He is a graduate of the University of Michigan.

 * * *